993–994 carbon-14 spike

 Fig. 1: The carbon-14 spike can be seen 993–994 CE.
 Colored points represent a studied region around Sweden (NH0) and Japan (NH2); yellow points represent the Japanese cedar analyzed in the study.

 The 993–994 carbon-14 spike was a rapid 0.91% increase in carbon-14 isotope content from tree rings dated 993–994 CE.
 This event was also confirmed with an associated increase of beryllium-10 in Antarctic ice core samples, supporting the hypothesis that this event was of solar origin.
 There were several astronomical observations during this time that correspond with the ^{14}C and ^{10}Be spikes, but these texts are few and far between.

+The 993–994 CE carbon-14 spike is one of several Miyake events.

 In 2021, a scientific paper used the 993–994 carbon-14 spike as a benchmark in dendrochronology (tree-ring studies) to precisely determine that Vikings were present in L'Anse aux Meadows in Newfoundland exactly 1,000 years prior, in 1021.